How do I schedule follow-up appointments?

 What if I am unable to make my appointment?

 To accommodate all our patients, reserving time slots for treatments is very important to operate our facilities efficiently.
-Canceling at the last minute or failing to show for a session limits our ability to meet the scheduling needs of our other patients.
+Cancelling at the last minute or failing to show for a session limits our ability to meet the scheduling needs of our other patients.
 Therefore, it’s important for all of our patients to understand that Bellingham Physical Therapy might charge a $50 fee to clients who fail to show up for an appointment without calling 24 hours in advance to cancel.

 How long will my visits last?